 About the Author – That’s Me!

-My name is Nicole, I’m 26, and I’m an ADHD homeschooling housewife and a Texan.
-I love creative arts, studying humanities (foreign languages, cultures, anthropology, archaeology, etc.), general fitness (I’m not crazy obsessed… most days…), traveling, and my family.
+My name is Nicole, I’m 27, and I’m an ADHD homeschooling housewife and a Texan.
+I love creative arts, studying humanities (foreign languages, cultures, anthropology, archaeology, linguistics etc.), general fitness (I’m not crazy obsessed… most days…), traveling, and my family.
 I hate housekeeping, waking up early, and Texas-sized roaches.

 At the moment I’m writing this, I’ve been married for a little over 5 and a half years to another ADHDer whom I adore.

-He is a hyperactive subset whereas I am inattentive, and we seriously get on each other’s nerves.
+He is a hyperactive subset whereas I am inattentive, (I’m actually combination, but my inattentive symptoms are the only ones that get in my way) and we seriously get on each other’s nerves.
 But where opposites attract, we’re like glue and nothing but death will separate us. <3

 Being in a household full of ADHD individuals is a real challenge, but it’s also exciting.
 We have a greater incentive to work on understanding and communicating with one another, because our expectations and behavior patterns are so vastly different.